swift-nav/swift-cli-publisher/README.md

 ## What it do?

-Composite action aimed at hooking into release workflows of registered packages and automatically creating a pull request in the registrar.
+Composite action aimed at hooking into release workflows of registered packages and automatically creating a pull request in the package registry.

 Pulls swift-cli's serde_json serialized Package struct passed via environment variables.